Foundation For Allen Schools Funded Classroom Grants at

-This grant under Advanced Academics - AP/IB/GT Curriculum was awarded to Karri Decker and will benefit 100 students this coming year.
+This grant under Advanced Academics - AP/IB/GT Curriculum was awarded to Karri Decker and will benefit 100 students.

 "Imagineering" supplies will create opportunities for students to be producers of content and products and will facilitate to students the idea of entrepreneurship through innovation.
 This is Problem Based Learning!
 The materials will also be available for other grade levels (K-6) to use to support their integration of STEAM in the classroom.